Ethical Guidelines for Journal Publication

-English Education Department, STKIP Panca Sakti Bekasi takes their duties of guardianship over all stages of publishing extremely seriously and we recognise our ethical and other responsibilities.
+English Education Department, Universitas Panca Sakti Bekasi takes their duties of guardianship over all stages of publishing extremely seriously and we recognise our ethical and other responsibilities.

 We are committed to ensuring that advertising, reprint or other commercial revenue has no impact or influence on editorial decisions.
 In addition, Editorial Board will assist in communications with other journals and/or publishers where this is useful to editors.